ChrisHobbs1992/Test-Automation/README.md

-# GIG Cymru NHS Wales - {Documentation Site Title}
+# GIG Cymru NHS Wales - Test Automation

 > ## How to use this template
 >